SolarArbiter/SolarArbiter.github.io/usecases.md

 - The data sharing agreement terms are posted on the framework website.
 - The framework provides user identification services (account management, password services).
-- The framework records an owner for uploaded forecasts and data.
+- The framework records an owner, optionally under an anonymous pseudonym, for uploaded forecasts and data.
 - Data owners can set permissions on data for viewing and downloading.
 - Forecast owners can set permission on forecasts for viewing, downloading and attribution.